redmoon0x/clulley/docs/assets/PROJECT_DOCUMENTATION.md

 ## Usage Workflow

-1. **Activation**: Press Cmd/Ctrl+Space to show the Free-Cluely window, or use the triple-Escape stealth activation
+1. **Activation**: Press Cmd/Ctrl+Space to show the clulley window, or use the triple-Escape stealth activation
 2. **Input**: Capture a screenshot, record audio, or type a question
 3. **Processing**: The AI analyzes the input and generates a response with real-time streaming
 4. **Result**: View the AI's suggestions, code samples, or explanations